 1. All-Season Tires: The Versatile Choice

-All-season tires are designed to perform adequately in a variety of conditions, including dry, wet, and light snow.
-They are the most common tire type used by American drivers due to their convenience and affordability.
+All-season tires are designed to provide balanced performance in a wide range of conditions, including dry pavement, wet roads, and light snow.
+They are the most popular choice among American drivers because they eliminate the need for seasonal tire changes.

 Pros:

-• Decent traction in wet and dry conditions
+- Reliable traction in both wet and dry conditions.

 Cons: